sitrox/schemacop/README.md

 end
 ```

+Note that this does not allow you to specify any options for the hash itself.
+You still need to specify `:hash` as a type if you want to pass any options to
+the hash (i.e. a `default`).

 ### Shortform for subtypes

 In case of nested arrays, you can group all Type Lines to a single one.